Window Coverings

 This solution is one of the more trusted but also one of the more expensive solutions.
 Basically, roll down shutters act as a reinforced barrier between the elements and the window, protecting it.
 These can be rated for pretty significant wind speeds as well as protecting against things (within reason) flying through the air.

 Shutters installed on the second floor.
-These windows are protected this way because of their exposure to straight winds and the difficulty in protecting them using covering method.
+These windows are protected this way because of their exposure to straight winds and the difficulty in protecting them using the expedient covering method (boarding up).

 While shutters can be used on the whole home, there may be a case for installing them on “hard to reach” floors where putting the coverings in place would be (frankly) unsafe.
 In this case, the shutters are only on the second floor as the lower windows are not as exposed and can be protected relatively easily using the coverings.